qgis/QGIS-Documentation/source/docs/training_manual/foreword/foreword.rst

 .. image:: ../_static/license.png

-The Free Quantum GIS Training Manual by Linfiniti Consulting CC. is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+The Free Quantum GIS Training Manual by Linfiniti Consulting CC. is licensed under a `Creative Commons Attribution 4.0 International <http://creativecommons.org/licenses/by/4.0/>`_.
 Based on a work at https://github.com/qgis/QGIS-Training-Manual.
 Permissions beyond the scope of this license may be available at https://github.com/qgis/QGIS-Training-Manual/blob/master/index.rst.